-4th - We must be proved, not for his sake but for our own.
+5th - We must be proved, not for our Husband's sake but for our own.
 We must be tested.
 We must be tried.
 We must be searched from within.
 We must drink the water mixed with dust and the ink of the accusation.
 How will the inner thoughts of my heart and yours be discovered?

-The three elements of the potion in Numbers 5 were dust from the floor of the tabernacle, holy water, and the ink from the indictment written against the wife.
+The three elements of the potion in Numbers 5 were dust from the floor of the tabernacle, holy water from the laver of brass, and the ink from the indictment written against the wife.
 Those elements are significant.

-- The dust represents death. - The water represents the Word of God, the Gospel. - The indictment represents the law and its curse. - The dust and the indictment are in the water. - And the very law of the indictment is the means by which the indictment is blotted out (Romans 3:24-28; Isaiah 45:20).
+- The dust represents death. - The water represents the Word of God, the Gospel. - The indictment represents the law and its curse.

+- The dust and the indictment are in the water. - And the very law of the indictment is the means by which the indictment is blotted out (Romans 3:24-28; Isaiah 45:20).